 Any other personally identifiable information, including, but not limited to, grades, class locations, admissions status, financial aid status, tuition cost and balance due cannot be disclosed without the student’s written consent.
 Learn more from the U.S. Department of Education (https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html).

 A fee may be imposed for the location, reproduction and/or delivery of records.
 The fee will reflect the necessary and direct cost of location, reproduction or delivery of said record(s).
 There will be a special fee assigned to rush requests.
 Once a year, Southwest Tech College sends all students an annual notification of their rights.

 Release of Student Lists

 Student lists and directories, including lists with addresses and telephone numbers are not published.
 Lists of students’ names and addresses are released to outside agencies under the provisions of the Wisconsin Public Records Law.
+Directory and Public Record releases are limited to inquiries for non-commercial use.
 Military branches of service may receive student list information of currently enrolled students as per Solomon Amendment.
 A Solomon Amendment request must be in writing stating that the information requested is for "recruitment purposes only.”